Weak disorder asymptotics in the stochastic mean-field model of distance: Proofs

-The importance of these connecting edges is as follows: Fix some time $t$ and vertices $i\in \SWG_t^{\sss(1)}$ and $j\in \SWG_t^{\sss(2)}$ with $T_j> T_i$ so that the edge between them is assigned to vertex $i$.
+The importance of these connecting edges is as follows: Fix some time~$t$ and vertices $i\in\SWG_t^{(1)}$ and $j\in\SWG_t^{ (2)}$ with $T_j> T_i$ so that the edge between them is assigned to vertex $i$.
 Note that up till time $T_j$, the flow was proceeding on the edge between them at rate $1$ from vertex $j$.
-Now at time $T_j$ the flow has reached the edge from the opposite side (i.e., from vertex $j$) and is proceeding through the edge from {\it both} end points.
-Thus while the flow through all other non-{\it potential connecting} edges proceeds at rate $1$, the flow through this edge proceeds at rate $2$.
-For any time $x+T_j$, and using Lemma \ref{lem:expo-cond}(b) with $r=T_j-T_i$ and the fact that the flow now proceeds at rate $2$ and not $1$, the intensity function for the formation of this edge at this time is \eqn{ \lambda_{(i,j)}(x+T_j)=\frac{2}{s(n-1)} ((T_j-T_i) + 2x)^{1/s-1}, \qquad x\geq 0. } In particular, for $t\geq T_j$, \eqn{ \lambda_{(i,j)}(t)= \frac{2}{s(n-1)} ((T_j-T_i) + 2(t-T_j))^{1/s-1} =\frac{2}{s(n-1)} ((t-T_i) + (t-T_j))^{1/s-1}. } This fact leads to the following proposition:
+Now at time~$T_j$ the flow has reached the edge from the opposite side (i.e., from vertex $j$) and is proceeding through the edge from \textit{both} end points.
+Thus, while the flow through all other non-\textit{potential connecting} edges proceeds at rate $1$, the flow through this edge proceeds at rate $2$.
+For any time $x+T_j$, and using Lemma \ref{lem:expo-cond}(b) with $r=T_j-T_i$ and the fact that the flow now proceeds at rate $2$ and not $1$, the intensity function for the formation of this edge at this time is